AGrzes/yellow-loader/design/API.md

 ## Yellow Object
 Yellow module is an entry point to yellow API

+## Loader Object
+Object holding load configuration and executing loads.

 ### `use(plugin)`
-Use method registers plugin with yellow object.
+Use method registers plugin with loader object.
-It will register associated extensions to Yellow object API.
+It will register associated extensions to loader object API.

+### `source.file(pattern)`
+Configure loading rule to use file plugin scanning for files.
+Returns load rule object.
+### `source.dir(pattern)`
+Configure loading rule to use file plugin scanning for directories.
+Returns load rule object.

+### `scan(target)`
+Executes load in scan mode and passes results to the target.

+## Load Rule Object
+Represents load rule as part of loader.
+### `extract((source,content,extract)=>{})
+Defines extraction function.
+It should call `extract` for each extracted entity.
+`extract` parameters
+* Entity key
+* Entity content